kbr/autocron/docs/source/integration.rst

         task_result = do_this_later()
         return f"Hello, TaskResult uuid: {task_result.uuid}"

 Now start flask from the command line ``$ flask --app application run`` and the application runs with background processes.
+For `start()` the optional workers-argument is omitted, so a single worker will get started.

 bottle